lahybris/eleonoracriscione.github.io/README.md

 ### Algorithms and Data Structures
 - Data Structures & Algorithms

-## Projects

-I have worked on several interesting projects.
-Here are a few examples:

-- [Project 1](link-to-project-1): A brief description of project 1.
-- [Project 2](link-to-project-2): A brief description of project 2.
-- [Project 3](link-to-project-3): A brief description of project 3.

-Feel free to explore my GitHub repositories for more projects and code examples.

 ## Contact Me

 I'm always open to new opportunities and collaborations.
 You can reach out to me via: